 Don't Count Me Out has partnered with public organizations and private businesses to ensure our young people and their parents have viable jobs and substantive employment.

 Through our Kaleidoscope Project, we provide emotional, physical, mental, social and spiritual well-being training.
 But it begins with our 3-day and 2-night Survival Empowerment Retreat.
-This is what happens at our Empowerment/Survival Retreat!
+This is what happens at our Empowerment/Survival Retreat (see below)!

 For all those qualifying, Kaleidoscope will provide a 3-day, Survival and Empowerment

 Retreat.
 The workshop is dedicated to prepare participants to end unhealthy behaviors

 that lead to an unhealthy lifestyle and oftentimes incarceration.

 They are geared toward breaking the cycle of homelessness and chronic unemployment.

 Participants will experience physical and emotional challenges that will put them on the road to making a positive lifestyle change.
 It involves a therapeutic experience to build commitment to the program and encourages strong group bonding.
 It will introduce the mental, physical, emotional, social and spiritual components of the program.